rahulpaudel/.github.io/_pages/about.md

 ### Spotify Prediction Model ###

 Using a massive dataset of 500,000+ songs from Spotify, I bulit a model that can predict the popularity level of a track based on characterisitcs of the song.
-This analysis features interactive graphs that display trends in song characteristics from 1922-2019.
+The notebook for this analysis features an interactive graph that display trends in song characteristics from 1922-2019.